During what years was Pontius Pilate governor of Judea?

 Recent analysis of the historical data suggests that early A.D.
 37 was most likely the time Pilate ceased to rule as governor of Judea.
 The conclusion that Pilate’s rule over Judea ended in early A.D.
 37 is also supported by E. Mary Smallwood.

 Recent studies of a wide range of historical data suggests two end dates are possible for Pontius Pilate’s rule as governor over Judea.
 The first date is A.D.
 36 which is based on the work of Flavius Josephus.
 However, a more considered analysis strongly suggests that the date for the end of Pontius Pilate’s rule occurred in A.D.
 37. However, certainty is not possible for either A.D.
 36 or A.D.
-37. Thus we concluded that the length of Pontius Pilate’s rule as governor is A.D.
-26 to 37.
-It is believed that Pilate was born in 1 B.C.
-If so, he was born in 1 B.C. and died in A.D.
+37. Thus we concluded that the length of Pontius Pilate’s rule as governor is from A.D.
+26 to A.D.
+37. Since the birth date of Pilate is unknown, we must conclude that Pontius Pilate’s birth is unknown and his death was about A.D.
 37.

 1. Historical references to Pontius Pilate can be found in the following sources: